-Reverse: with the vehicle stationary, wait 3 seconds after depressing clutch pedal and then pull up the button on the selector lever and engage the gear.
+Reverse: with the vehicle stationary, wait 3 seconds after depressing clutch pedal and then press the release button on the selector lever and engage the gear.

 If the gear does not engage, set the lever to neutral, release the clutch pedal and depress again; then repeat gear selection.